gitanjali05/Airbnb/README.md

 # Airbnb
 # Predicting and Profiling Superhosts: A Data-Driven Strategy for Airbnb

 This repository presents a comprehensive data science project that aims to help Airbnb hosts achieve and maintain Superhost status through predictive modeling and clustering techniques.
-The project was developed as part of the **AI for Business Decisions** course at **Purdue University**.

 ## 📌 Project Overview